manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 | 1048576 | 174.27                      | 176.54                 | 698.49               |
 | 2097152 | 1295.37                     | 368.46                 | 1378.13              |
 | 4194304 | 2908.69                     | 2589.86                | 2737.34              |

+#### What effects can you observe?
+How can you verify rank placement without looking at performance?
+As expected the latency between two cores of the same node is smaller than between two nodes.
+The bandwith in opposite, is bigger with two cores of the same node than with two seperate nodes.
+However both the bandwith and the latency of two cores of the same node, approach the values of two separate nodes the bigger the message size gets.
+What also can be observed is that values of same socket and different sockets are nearly the same both for the bandwith and the latency.

 <img src="./Benchmark/Bandwithtest_experiment.png" width="1000">
 <img src="./Benchmark/Latencytest_experiment.png" width="1000"> <br/>